intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/vnni/bigdl/README.md

 ```

 __Options:__
-- `-f` `--folder`: The folder path that contains sequence files of ImageNet no-resize images for evaluation.
+- `-f` `--folder`: The folder path that contains sequence files of ImageNet no-resize validation images.
 - `-m` `--model`: The path to the downloaded int8 model.
 - `--partitionNum`: The partition number of the dataset.
 Default is 32.